codefresh-io/argo-hub/examples/codefresh-run/versions/0.0.1/README.md

 ## Summary

-This template is used to trigger Codefresh Classic pipelines
+This template is used to trigger Codefresh Classic pipelines, it prints build logs, build ID, build result and build link.

 ## Templates